New exhibition dates: 13 June – 1 August 2021

-To mark the occasion of what would have been the public preview, on Thursday 2 July we released: a Podcast with Ellis and Matthew Pendergast (Castlefield Gallery Curator and Deputy Director) talking about Ellis’s work and artist placement at Ritherdon & Co Ltd; a sound piece produced in collaboration with Manoli Moriaty and an e-publication featuring photographs and paintings by Ellis, which are available here:
+Leading up to the exhibition, why not listen to our Podcast with Ellis and Matthew Pendergast (Castlefield Gallery Curator and Deputy Director) talking about Ellis’ work and her artist placement at Ritherdon & Co Ltd; a sound piece Ellis has produced in collaboration with Manoli Moriaty and explore an e-publication featuring photographs and paintings by Ellis, which are available here:

 – E-publication Issuu link.